-ase complete the following: Response Comment Impact on Value Recommended Adjustment Information assessed iciency Were/are alternatives evaluated (including an option analysis undertaken) as part of the scoping process?
+Please complete the following: Response Comment Impact on Value Recommended Adjustment Information assessed Efficiency Were/are alternatives evaluated (including an option analysis undertaken) as part of the scoping process?
 NO No alternatives were identified.
 A do-nothing option should still be considered as a non-capex consideration.
-None QCA Information Request A40_Attachment 1_Asset Register including Condition and Risk as at June 2019.xlsx Is the scope of the works the best means of achieving the desired outcomes after having regard to the options available?
+None QCA Information Request A40_Attachment 1_Asset Register including Condition and Risk as at 5 June 2019.xlsx Is the scope of the works the best means of achieving the desired outcomes after having regard to the options available?
 Insufficient information There were no options scoped as part of the forward planning process.
 The appropriateness cannot be commented on at this stage, based on the information provided.
-None QCA Information Request A40_Attachment 1_Asset Register including Condition and Risk as at June 2019.xlsx Were/are non-capex options considered (such as operational solutions)?
+None QCA Information Request A40_Attachment 1_Asset Register including Condition and Risk as at 5 June 2019.xlsx Were/are non-capex options considered (such as operational solutions)?
 N/A Refer above.
 None Does the standard of the works conform with technical, design and construction requirements in legislation, industry and other standards, codes and manuals?
 N/A No works completed or proposed to assess standard conforms with industry best practice.
 None Is the standard of works compatible with existing and adjacent infrastructure or modern engineering equivalents?
 N/A Refer above.
 None Outline any considerations relating to technological change, process redundancy and/or cost associated with improving general business performance.
 None Was/is the incurred/proposed cost reasonable for the scope of the project?
 Insufficient information There is no defined project scope to make an informed assessment.
 However, based on the cost estimate from a similar survey study at Fairbairn Dam, when scaled based on reservoir area, the proposed capital expenditure claim appears to be reasonable.
-None QCA Information Request A40_Attachment 1_Asset Registe including Condition and Risk as at June 2019.xlsx Was/is the cost of the defined scope and standard of works consistent with conditions prevailing in the markets for engineering, equipment supply and construction?
+None QCA Information Request A40_Attachment 1_Asset Register including Condition and Risk as at 5 June 2019.xlsx Was/is the cost of the defined scope and standard of works consistent with conditions prevailing in the markets for engineering, equipment supply and construction?
 Nominate relevant interstate or international benchmarks, and other information sources.
 N/A This project is in the forward planning phase and has not been released to the market for tendering.
 Therefore, there is no basis for comparison to the current market conditions.
 None If not, why?
 Was/is the allowance for indirect costs reasonable for the scope of the project?
 Insufficient information No detailed cost estimate has been provided to determine whether indirect costs have been considered.
-None QCA Information Request A40_Attachment 1_Asset Register including Condition and Risk as a June 2019.xlsx Were/are suitable approaches taken for managing risk and uncertainty regarding projects at an early stage of development?
+None QCA Information Request A40_Attachment 1_Asset Register including Condition and Risk as at 5 June 2019.xlsx Were/are suitable approaches taken for managing risk and uncertainty regarding projects at an early stage of development?
 Insufficient information No scope of works document has been prepared hence risk management has not been assessed.
-None QCA Information Request A40_Attachment 1_Asset Register including Condition and Risk as a June 2019.xlsx Are the proposed cost escalation methods appropriate? (e.g. consistent with prevailing market conditions and historical trends) Insufficient information No information on cost escalation has been provided.
-None QCA Information Request A40_Attachment 1_Asset Registe including Condition and Risk as a June 2019.xlsx Were options considered in determining the least cost or preferred option?
+None QCA Information Request A40_Attachment 1_Asset Register including Condition and Risk as at 5 June 2019.xlsx Are the proposed cost escalation methods appropriate? (e.g. consistent with prevailing market conditions and historical trends) Insufficient information No information on cost escalation has been provided.
+None QCA Information Request A40_Attachment 1_Asset Register including Condition and Risk as at 5 June 2019.xlsx Were options considered in determining the least cost or preferred option?
 NO No options assessment has been undertaken.
 None Were the procedures/approach used for determining the preferred option appropriate in terms of determining efficient and least cost outcomes?
 NO No options assessment has been undertaken.
 None Did the project consider whole of life costs, including future maintenance and operating costs?
 N/A The project is for a survey.
 No O&M involved.
 None Have any potential efficiency gains been identified?
-N/A None identified None Commer nt on Efficiency For the proposed bathymetric (or other) survey, there CAPEX claim, when scaled based on reservoir area, estimated associated with it.
-It is therefore assumed is within the rang
+N/A None identified None